ScD in Rehabilitation Sciences

 Comprehensive Examination and Dissertation

-Applicants are strongly encouraged to contact potential mentors prior to applying to the program.
-Applicants should review the active faculty research activity list and contact the program director for more information.
+Applicants must identify potential mentors during the application process.
+Applicants should review the available faculty mentor list and contact the program director for more information.

 Applicants must have completed at least an undergraduate degree in a related field at an accredited college or university.
 Students who have completed a master’s degree in a related field also may enter the program.
 While professional experience is not an explicit requirement, applicants with relevant experience may be given priority for admission.
 Applicants are required to submit their test scores on the Graduate Record Examination (GRE) General Test, which must have been taken within the previous five years.